JohnCoene/packer/docs/examples/golem-react.md

 );
 ```

-This inserts a div in the element with `id=app`, hence the modifications to the shiny UI.
+This inserts a div in the element where `id="app"`, hence the modifications to the shiny UI.
 You can then bundle the JavaScript, load the app and observe the React in the UI.

 ```r
 packer::bundle()